How to Know What the Best Chemotherapy Treatment Is for Your Dog

 COP

-COP protocol is similar to the CHOP protocol in that they both feature a multiagent chemotherapy treatment and most of the same drugs, with the exception of Doxorubicin Hydrochloride.
-This particular protocol is most often one that can be given in the safety and comfort of your own home, with just a few regular visits to the vet’s office for some injected medicines.⁹
+COP protocol is similar to the CHOP protocol in that they both feature a multiagent chemotherapy treatment and most of the same drugs, with the exception of Doxorubicin.
+This particular protocol has treatments that are more spread out than the CHOP protocol which can be more convenient for many pet owners.
+Also, this is a good option for pets who cannot receive doxorubicin because of their heart.

-The COP protocol is more beneficial for treatment for B-cell lymphoma types.
-When the COP treatment is given to B-cell lymphoma patients they are expected to be in treatment for up to 12 months and many achieve a remission time of around 6-9 months on average.¹⁰
+The COP protocol is more beneficial for the treatment of B-cell lymphoma types.
+When the COP treatment is given to B-cell lymphoma patients they are expected to be in treatment for up to 12 months and many achieve a remission time of around 6-9 months on average.10

 While the COP protocol is slightly cheaper than CHOP, the remission length and rates reflect the difference on average.